percona/xtradb-cluster-tutorial/doc/01-Progressive Setup.rst

 	path to libgalera

 wsrep_sst_method
-	The method we use to do full state transfers between nodes
+	The method we use to do full state transfers between nodes.
+Xtrabackup in this case.

 wsrep_slave_threads
 	How many threads can apply worksets in parallel on this node